 The Louisville area experienced significant economic prosperity during the 1990s.
 Louisville's growth was driven primarily by the manufacturing and service sectors.
 In the 1990s, Louisville saw major investments at the two Ford Motor plants and at General Electric's Appliance Park.
-Other notable developments in the 1990s included an expanded airport, several new industrial parks, an expanded convention center, a new football stadium, a large riverboat casino, a new minor league baseball stadium, a revived downtown, a redeveloped riverfront, and a thriving real estate market.
+Other notable developments in the 1990s included an expanded airport, several new industrial parks, an expanded convention center, a new football stadium, a large riverboat casino in nearby Harrison County, Indiana, a new minor league baseball stadium, a revived downtown, a redeveloped riverfront, and a thriving real estate market.

 While the national trend of economic expansion has stalled, local economic investment continues, but at a slower pace than in previous years.
 Investment in the service sector is still ongoing.
 The service sector includes healthcare, insurance, restaurants, and the like, and the distribution industry, which may be the single most important economic growth industry in Louisville Metro today and for the foreseeable future.
 The most notable local example is United Parcel Service (UPS).
 UPS completed a \$1.1 billion, automated sorting facility, UPS Worldport, at Louisville International Airport in September 2002.
 Worldport is UPS's all points, worldwide sorting facility for express mail packages.
-Continued UPS expansion of Worldport for an additional \$1+ billion is currently taking place.
-Current expansion plans call for the addition of three aircraft load/unload "wings" to the hub which will be followed by the installation of a high-speed conveyor and computer control system.
-It is anticipated that this work will be complete in 2010.
-The plan will increase Worldport by 1.1 million square feet to 5.1 million square feet.
+Continued UPS expansion of Worldport for an additional \$1+ billion was recently completed in May 2010.
+This expansion included the addition of three aircraft load/unload "wings" to the hub, followed by the installation of a high-speed conveyor and computer control system and increased Worldport by 1.2 million square feet to 5.1 million square feet.

-Louisville International Airport is currently ranked ninth worldwide and third in the United States in airfreight volume.
+Louisville International Airport is currently ranked seventh worldwide and third in the United States in airfreight volume.
 The local transportation infrastructure and distribution network continues to attract other businesses to the area.
-The airport handled 4.3 billion pounds of cargo, freight and mail in 2008.
+The airport handled 4.3 billion pounds of cargo, freight and mail in 2009.

 Louisville Metro continues to preserve a considerable amount of the area's manufacturing sector while continually making advances in expanding the region's service sector.
-Ford Motor Company has committed to retooling the Louisville Assembly Plant to build smaller vehicles and will also keep the Kentucky Truck Plant open by shifting the assembly of the Ford Expedition and Lincoln Navigator to that facility.
+Ford Motor Company has committed to retooling its Louisville Assembly Plant to build smaller vehicles and will also keep the Kentucky Truck Plant open by shifting the assembly of the Ford Expedition and Lincoln Navigator to that facility.
 According to U.S. Census Bureau data, Louisville has a greater share of professional and technical jobs than other competing cities in the region such as Indianapolis and Memphis.
 These jobs are better paying knowledge-based jobs and typically help replace manufacturing jobs that are on the decline nationally.
 Since 2000, Louisville has added more professional positions and at a faster rate than nine peer cities in the Southeast and Midwest.
 These peer cities include Nashville, Indianapolis, Cincinnati and Columbus.